Leon Redbone, acclaimed 1970s musician, dies

 “Leon interests me,” Dylan said in an interview with Rolling Stone in 1974.
 “I’ve heard he’s anywhere from 25 to 60, I’ve been (a foot and a half from him) and I can’t tell, but you gotta see him.
 He does old Jimmie Rodgers, then turns around and does a Robert Johnson.”

 Dylan wasn’t the only one who didn’t know Redbone’s real age since the performer never directly answered questions about his origin or age.
-The Thursday statement announcing his death explained that “Leon Redbone crossed the delta for that beautiful shore at the age of 127.
+Redbone’s publicist confirmed he was born in Cyprus on Aug.
+26, 1949, but the Thursday statement announcing his death explained that “Leon Redbone crossed the delta for that beautiful shore at the age of 127.
 He departed our world with his guitar, his trusty companion Rover, and a simple tip of his hat.”

 “I don’t do anything mysterious on purpose.
 I’m less than forthcoming, but that doesn’t necessarily mean I’m mysterious.
-It just means I’m not inclined to go there,” Redbone was quoted saying in the same statement.
+It just means I’m not inclined to go there,” Redbone was quoted saying in the press release that announced his death.

-Redbone retired from performing in 2015 because his health had “been a matter of concern for some time” — a spokesman for singer said at the time — and it was “too challenging for him to continue the full range of professional activities.”
+Redbone retired from performing in 2015 because his health had “been a matter of concern for some time,” a spokesman for the singer said at the time, and it was “too challenging for him to continue the full range of professional activities.”

 He released his debut album, “On the Track,” in 1975, and dropped 16 albums throughout his career.